Online restaurant menus are often an afterthought. But they’re more important than you think.

 Strategic menu design has been proven to grow profits by 15%.

 By now, you probably understand the importance of having a website for your restaurant.
-But if your website doesn’t include your menu, you could be missing some valuable business opportunities.
+But if your website doesn’t also include your menu, you could be missing some valuable business opportunities.

 1. Help Diners Find and Choose Your Restaurant

-Not too long ago, diners could easily stumble upon new restaurants simply by taking a walk or drive around their neighborhood.
+Not too long ago, diners could easily stumble upon new restaurants simply by taking a walk or driving around their neighborhood.
 But now, the best place for diners to find your venue is on the Internet.

 If your restaurant has a website, it makes it easy for diners to discover your venue with just a quick Google search.
 And once they find your website, your online menu can help diners compare your restaurant to the competition on everything from cuisine to price.
 With more information at their fingertips, diners can more easily choose which restaurant they want to dine at.

-2. Set Expectations
+2. Set Expectations for Your Business

 In addition to helping diners decide to eat at your restaurant, your online menu also lets them know what to expect when they arrive.
 In fact, 77% of diners visit a restaurant’s website before they dine at or order out from a venue.